Masterluke87/psixas/README.md

 make
 ```
 ## Run the Plugin
-To run th plugin you just have to set the PYTHONPATH variable:
+To run the plugin you just have to set the PYTHONPATH variable:
 ``` bash
 export PYTHONPATH=/path/to/psi4Plugins
 ```